 We support ambitious Low Emission Zones

-Glasgow will host Scotland’s first Low Emission Zone.
-However, the initial criteria will only impact buses and we will not see significant improvements in our air quality for many years.
+Glasgow hosts Scotland’s first Low Emission Zone.
+However, the first phase only impacts buses and we will not see significant improvements in our air quality for many years.

-The Scottish Government has committed to LEZs in Glasgow, Edinburgh, Aberdeen, and Dundee.
-We are working to push each City Council to ensure the Low Emission Zones genuinely protect human health.Read our response to the LEZ consultation
+The Scottish Government has committed to extending Glasgow’s LEZ to all vehicles, and introducing LEZs in Edinburgh, Aberdeen, and Dundee.
+We are working to push each City Council to ensure the LEZs genuinely protect human health.Read our response to the LEZ consultation

 Do LEZs exist anywhere else?
 How do they work?